 All you need for this flatbread is cottage cheese, eggs, and spices!
 Skip to the recipe card for exact measurements.

-• Seasoning: I used Italian seasoning, but I’ve also made this with only oregano.
-You could add garlic powder, onion powder, rosemary, or everything bagel seasoning.
+- Seasoning: I used Italian seasoning and garlic powder, but I’ve also made it with just oregano.
+You could also try garlic powder, onion powder, rosemary, or everything bagel seasoning.

 How to Make Cottage Cheese Flatbread

-2. Pour: Pour it onto a parchment line baking sheet.
-The mixture is quite liquid so tilt the pan to spread it into an even layer.
+Step 2.
+Pour onto a parchment lined baking sheet: The mixture is quite liquid, so tilt the pan to spread it into an even layer all the way to the edges.
+Keeping the thickness even helps the center set before the edges get too dark.
 Sprinkle with a little more Italian seasoning.

 Tips for Best Results